thoughtram/blog/_posts/2015-05-11-sponsoring-angularconnect.md

 layout:     post
 title:      "Sponsoring AngularConnect"
 date:       2015-05-11
-summary:    "Today we are very happy to announce that we're going to sponsor AngularConnect, the official Angular conference in Europe, taking place in London this year.
-Not only that you can find us during the conference, we're  also going to run a workshop the day before to help you getting started with Angular."
+summary:    "Today we are very happy to announce that we're going to sponsor AngularConnect, the official Angular conference in Europe."

 categories:
 - announcements